 What do I do if my portfolio is still quite small?

-This is a very good question I have received from quite a few subscribers and is not unusual because we all started with a small amount of money to invest.
+This is a very good question we have received from quite a few subscribers.
+It is not unusual because we all started with a small amount of money to invest.

 Here’s the problem